10-inch Stainless Steel DINNER PLATE or PIZZA PAN. New Reinforced Edge 18/0-gauge Commercial Stainless Steel - SCROLL DOWN for Pizza Recipe

 - 1 teaspoon paprika

 Preheat oven to 350.
 Cut shrimp into bite-size pieces and set aside.
 Place pizza crust on a pizza pan or sheet pan and spread pesto sauce leaving a ½ inch crust at the edges.
 Top evenly with shrimp and crab pieces.
 Add a thin layer of cheese.
-Drizzle olive oil over the cheese then sprinkle with paprika.
+Drizzle olive oil over the cheese then add the peppers and sprinkle with paprika.
 Bake for 25 minutes mid-oven until cheese is melted and bubbling.
 Remove and let cool for 5 minutes.
 Slice, Serve and Enjoy!

 Note: I am from the great culinary seafood rich state of New Jersey, the Garden State as well, and I lived on the coast in Maryland while in the Navy (known for their abundant crab harvest), I remain continually amazed at the quantity and quality of Florida seafood (my home of the last 40 years), especially their Blue Crab – it’s sweater than Maryland crab.
 I love it.
 Chef Charles Knight.